max-mapper/elementary-electron/problems/cat_picture/problem.md

 Now that we have a working skeleton structure we can add our first feature: render a cat picture.

 To do this we can use a module from npmjs.org called `cat-picture`.
-It does one thing: adds a cat picture to a web page
+It does one thing: adds a cat picture to a web page.

 To get the cat picture we can use the `npm` command line tool.